 What new software features will Samsung add to the Galaxy S9?

 The Samsung Galaxy S9 will certainly launch with Android 8.0 Oreo OS onboard.
 That should mean a much faster phone that’s also built to optimise battery efficiency.
-You'll get picture-in-picture, ideal for video calls, as well as fast auto-filling for passwords and the like.
-Plus there's Android instant apps, notification dots for quick info without opening the app, new emojis and plenty more besides.
+You’ll get (the still half baked) picture-in-picture mode, as well as fast auto-filling for passwords and the like.
+Plus there’s Android instant apps, notification dots for quick info without opening the app, new emojis and plenty more besides.